AXI Principles Experiment: lgtm-cli Before & After

 | Agent tool uses | 22 | 17 | -23% |

-The envelope agent followed hints like "get values → lgtm loki label-values <label>" instead of spending calls on --help and trial-and-error.
+What this tells us: Hypothesis confirmed.
+Envelope agent followed hints like "get values -> lgtm loki label-values <label>" instead of spending calls on --help and trial-and-error.
 Both agents identified the same top error-producing services.
+The 25% call reduction matches our prediction; the 51% token reduction exceeded it.

 | Metric | Raw | Envelope | Delta |